Granulocyte: Basophils

 Basophils are one of the least abundant cells in bone marrow and blood (occurring at less than two percent of all cells).
 Like neutrophils and eosinophils, they have lobed nuclei; however, they have only two lobes, and the chromatin filaments that connect them are not very visible.
 Basophils have receptors that can bind to IgE, IgG, complement, and histamine.
 The cytoplasm of basophils contains a varied amount of granules; these granules are usually numerous enough to partially conceal the nucleus.
 Granule contents of basophils are abundant with histamine, heparin, chondroitin sulfate, peroxidase, platelet-activating factor, and other substances.

 When an infection occurs, mature basophils will be released from the bone marrow and travel to the site of infection.
 When basophils are injured, they will release histamine, which contributes to the inflammatory response that helps fight invading organisms.
 Histamine causes dilation and increased permeability of capillaries close to the basophil.
 Injured basophils and other leukocytes will release another substance called prostaglandins that contributes to an increased blood flow to the site of infection.
 Both of these mechanisms allow blood-clotting elements to be delivered to the infected area (this begins the recovery process and blocks the travel of microbes to other parts of the body).
 Increased permeability of the inflamed tissue also allows for more phagocyte migration to the site of infection so that they can consume microbes.

 Mast cells

 Mast cells are a type of granulocyte that are present in tissues; they mediate host defense against pathogens (e.g., parasites) and allergic reactions, particularly anaphylaxis.
 Mast cells are also involved in mediating inflammation and autoimmunity as well as mediating and regulating neuroimmune system responses.

 Development

 Granulocytes are derived from stem cells residing in the bone marrow.
-The differentiation of these stem cells from pluripotent hematopoietic stem cell into granulocytes is termed granulopoiesis.
+The differentiation of these stem cells from multipotent hematopoietic stem cell into granulocytes is termed granulopoiesis.
 Multiple intermediate cell types exist in this differentiation process, including myeloblasts and promyelocytes.